-If your ad has only published a few times in the same publication that is way too early to determine if advertising is working or not working for you.
+If your ad has only been published a few times in the same publication, that is way too early to determine if advertising is working or not working for you.
 But, in the meantime, make sure you avoid making these 9 classic print advertising mistakes

 #1.
 The headline does not speak to what they care about.

-Remember, that no one opens the publication to sit and read ads.
+Remember that no one opens the publication to sit and read ads.
 The headline in your ad needs to grab their attention and get them interested in skimming the rest of your ad.
 Some ads I find don’t even have a headline at all.
-Often times you’ll see ads that have the name of their business at the top where the headline should actually go.
+Often, you’ll see ads that have the name of their business at the top where the headline should actually go.

 #2.
 The ad copy ONLY tells them what you do.